bsuraj23/NineThirtyBatch/README.md

 (30-07-2025)

 1.what is the history of python?
+HISTORY OF PYTHON: python was created in 1989 by Guido Van Rossum at CWI,Netherlands,and released in 1991 as a simple,easy-to-read, and powerful programming language.python is a high-level,interpreted programming language known for its simplicity,readability,and versatility.It evolved through major versions--python 1.0(1994), python 2.0(2000) with features like list comprehensions and unicode,and python 3.0(2008),which modernized the language but broke backward compatibility.Widely used AI,machine learning,data science,web development,automation,and scientific computing.

 2.What is the famous web application developed using python?
 3.What is compilation?

 (05-08-2025)